dendrovis/justgivit-preview/README.md

 ## Access Guide

 ### Web
-1. Enter this URL in your web browser: <Access-Forbidden> (Please contact the creator of developer).
+1. Enter this URL in your web browser: <-Access-Forbidden-> (Please contact the creator of developer).

 ### Android
-1. Enter this URL in your mobile browser: <Access-Forbidden> (Please contact the creator of developer).
+1. Enter this URL in your mobile browser: <-Access-Forbidden-> (Please contact the creator of developer).
 2. If you have not login.
     1. Scroll down until you see Android Icon at the footer as shown below.\
     ![Android Logo](/_README_asset/1.png)